ganeshghube/jenkinsci/README.md

 ```

-6) Post executing of jenkins job you will see the Anchore report with the vulnerability details.
+6)Post executing of jenkins job you will see the Anchore report with the vulnerability details.

 ![alt](https://github.com/ganeshghube/jenkinsci/blob/main/AnchoreREport.JPG)